Let’s start with some basic, but important, questions about adjusting yoga postures

 A good adjustment is…

 Alright, let’s look a little closer at a few of the components of a good adjustment.

 I would suggest that every posture is made up of a combination of strength, flexibility, and technique.
 Those are the most basic elements that we are going to work with.
-That does not discount the use of breath however; I would include that in technique.
+That does not discount the use of breath, however, I would include that in the technique.

 This topic fits in closely with a few other items on the list such as intention, confidence, and feels right or good.
 Being clear and focused while adjusting your yoga student’s postures is extremely important because it is connected to so many other pieces of good adjusting as well as the true essence of what yoga is about.
 That is, being present and aware of this very moment.

 If you’re not clear about what, why or how you’re doing an adjustment, the student is going to pick up on that.
 They may even tighten or resist what you are doing either physically or mentally.
 If this happens, the potential for misunderstanding, injury, and ineffectiveness goes up!
 You are heading down the road toward a bad adjustment!

 A good adjustment can take a student further

 This is probably one of the more popular ways to use an adjustment, that is, to deepen a posture or show a student how far they can take their posture.
 Physical adjustments definitely have the potential to take a student further and deeper than they can go on their own.
 The caution here is that, when you head down this path, you’ll most certainly be playing with the edges of the student’s range of motion.
 When you play out on the edges, the potential for change is great, but so is the potential for injury.
 As you adjust or assist yoga postures with the intent of taking the person further than what they can do on their own, keep that in mind.
 We will explore this topic further in future posts.